FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: Experiments

 \subsubsection{Robustness to Unseen Sampling Rates}

-To assess the robustness of FlowState to varying temporal resolutions, we conduct a controlled experiment on the Loop Seattle dataset.
-Originally sampled at 5-minute intervals, we subsample the data to create versions with sampling intervals ranging from 5 to 65 minutes in 5-minute increments.
-We then evaluate FlowState-9.1M, TiRex, Chronos-bolt-b, and Toto on each version using the standard GIFT-Eval evaluation framework and a target length of 480 timesteps.
+To assess the robustness of FlowState to varying temporal resolutions, we conduct a controlled experiment on the ETT1m dataset.
+Originally sampled at 15-minute intervals, we sample the data to create versions with sampling intervals ranging from 15 to 135 minutes in 15-minute increments.
+We then evaluate FlowState-10.6M, TiRex, TimesFM-2.5 and Chronos-2-Synth on each version using the standard GIFT-Eval evaluation framework and a target length of $480$ timesteps.

-Figure~\ref{fig:loop-seattle-sampling} shows the MAE of all models for each sampling frequency.
-FlowState-9.1M consistently outperforms all baselines across most frequencies, with a particularly large margin at uncommon sampling intervals.
-The only exceptions are at 15T, 30T, and 60T---common frequencies likely seen during pretraining---where baseline models briefly close the gap.
-These results highlight FlowState’s ability to generalize to unseen sampling rates without requiring exposure to every possible frequency during training.
+Figure~\ref{fig:ett1-sampling} shows the MAE of all models for each sampling frequency, normalized vs. FlowState as baseline.
+FlowState-10.6M consistently outperforms all baselines across most frequencies, with a particularly large margin at uncommon sampling intervals.
+Some baseline models only bridge the performance gap at common frequencies, such as 15 min, 30 min, 60 min, etc., which were likely seen during pretraining.
+Moreover, while FlowState is able to naturally generalize to unseen sampling rates without retraining, other state-of-the-art models require exposure to every possible frequency during training.

-Loop Seattle was selected because none of the baselines use it during pretraining, and due to its small original sampling rate, and long time series, making it well-suited for controlled subsampling experiments.

 \tabAblations{!t}